tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   )
   ```

-* Lastly, the `servable` function then serves or initializes the dashboard.
-There are two ways to use the `servable` function, either in a Jupyter notebook file where the dashboard is displayed within the notebook file itself, or using the terminal command `panel serve --show trading_dashboard.ipynb` which creates a web application of the dashboard via the default localhost port 5006.
+* Lastly, the `servable` function then serves, or initializes, the dashboard.
+There are two ways to use the `servable` function, either in a Jupyter notebook file where the dashboard is displayed within the notebook file itself, or using the terminal command `panel serve - show trading_dashboard.ipynb` which creates a web application of the dashboard via the default localhost port 5006.

   ![panel-trading-dashboard-servable](Images/panel-trading-dashboard-servable.png)